digital-ai/release-integration-template-python/README.md

 build.bat
 ```

-This builds the zip and the container image and pushes the image to the configured registry.
+The above command builds the zip, creates the container image, and then pushes the image to the configured registry.

+`build.bat --zip` Builds the zip.

+`build.bat --image` Creates the container image, and then pushes the image to the configured registry.

 ### Install plugin into Release